-For answers to specific questions about special education services, the screening or evaluation process, or any other information, please call the Director of Special Education or School Psychologist at 724-375-6691, ext.
+For answers to specific questions about special education services, the screening or evaluation process, or any other information, please call the Director of Special Education or Coordinator of Pupil Personnel Services at 724-375-6691, ext.
 3009.

 Services for Students in Nonpublic Schools